WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • Optimize

-In this article, we look at the “Setup” phase of the blueprint.
-You will learn the best way to start if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.
+In this article, we discuss the “Setup” phase of the automation process.
+We will help you understand the best way to get started if you don’t have a web presence yet, or if you already have an existing site that may or may not have been built using WordPress.

-If you don’t have a website yet, it’s quite simple … get WordPress!
+If you haven’t got a web presence yet, then it’s really quite simple … build a WordPress site!

-WordPress is the most powerful, flexible, cost-effective and the easiest to use content management system on the planet.
-We provide loads of articles, tutorials, and tips about the benefits and advantages of using WordPress to grow your business online.
+WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system available.
+We provide loads of articles, tutorials, and tips on this site about the benefits and advantages of using WordPress to grow your business online.

-For example, to see just how popular WordPress has become as a web content management system, see this article: How Popular Is WordPress?
-Statistics About WordPress Usage
+For example, to see just how popular WordPress is as a platform for doing business online, see this article: Facts And Figures About WordPress Usage

-After making the choice to build your web presence with WordPress, the next step is to choose which WordPress platform you will use to run your web presence on.
+After making the choice to build your website with WordPress, the next step is to choose which WordPress platform you will run your web presence on.

 This step is important because there are 2 types of WordPress platforms you can choose from …